Escape-Technologies/mookme/docs/README.md

 ## What is Mookme ?

 Mookme is a git hook manager.
 It's sole purpose is to execute some scripts when you want to commit.
-It could be a inter, tests, your favorite commit message checker.
+It could be a linter, tests, your favorite commit message checker.

 **Everything that is invoked through a cli can be used with mookme !**